Hebrews 9

 For if the blood of goats and bulls and ashes of a heifer sprinkled on the defiled, made holy the purity of the flesh.

-Paraphrase: Now we know that the on the Great Day of Atonement, bulls and goats were offered as sacrifices to God to make atonement for the priest and for the entire nation.
+Paraphrase: Now we know that on the Great Day of Atonement, bulls and goats were offered as sacrifices to God to make atonement for the priest and for the entire nation.
 You have seen this ritual take place many times, no doubt.
 Even more common, is the ritual purification that takes place when someone comes into contact with a dead body.
 Then the ashes of the read heifer mixed with water are sprinkled on the unclean person.
 The person washes himself on the third and the seventh day and then is pronounced clean again.
 In this way, the external purity of God’s people was preserved.

 Comments: